-Pre-requisites: PSY-703, PSY 710B Delivery Method: In person
+Pre-requisites: PSY-703, PSY 710B

 PSY-684 Asmt- Executive Functions

 Practice in the application of techniques for evaluating specific executive functions in the context of head trauma and/or frontal lobe lesions.

 PSY-686A Research Practicum Methods: Psychology

 Development of a broad set of research skills serves as preparation for conducting dissertation research.
 This series of three courses must result in a research product submitted for peer review (e.g., conference proposal, journal article manuscript).